-The Clarke County Sheriff's Office is pleased to announce the creation of the Clarke County Sheriff's Office Law Enforcement Explorers Post 331.
+The Clarke County Sheriff's Office coordinates the Clarke County Sheriff's Office Law Enforcement Explorers Post 331.
 Our Law Enforcement Explorer program is a co-ed program that gives high school students the opportunity to interact with many experts in this field.
 Participants are sure to have a great time learning about their future career, and your participation will obviously look good on job resumes and college applications!
 Additionally, participants in the program will have the opportunity to apply for scholarships at both the national and local levels.
-Meetings are held at 1720 Lexington Rd. off Johnson Drive, in the Temporary Sheriff's Office Training Facility inside of the Athens-Clarke County Probation Office Building.
-For directions call 706-613-3250.
+Meetings are held at 2900 County Farm Road. off Lexington Road, in the newly designed Sheriff's Office Training Facility.
+For directions call 706-613-3250 or click here.

 Exploring is Learning for Life’s career education program for young men and women who are 14 and have completed the eighth grade, or 15 to 20 years old.
 Adults are selected by the participating organization for involvement in the program.
 Color, race, religion, gender, sexual orientation, ethnic background, economic status, and citizenship are not criteria used for participant selection.
 Exploring’s purpose is to provide experiences to help young people mature and to prepare them to become responsible and caring adults.
 Explorers are ready to investigate the meaning of interdependence in their personal relationships and communities.